heyzameer/Brototype-MERN/Nodejs/NodeJS-Tutorials/03-libuv/NOTES.md

 ---

-## Event Emitters, Pipes & Streams, and Buffers in JavaScript
+## Event Emitters, Pipes & Streams, and Buffers in JavaScript in depth.

 These are fundamental for asynchronous operations, data streams, and binary data in JavaScript (especially Node.js).
 They're core for event-driven, non-blocking I/O.